tomcastigl/CyclingCoach/README.md

 Run a quick analysis on your recent activities:

 ```
-cyclingcoach basic
+coach basic
 ```

 Generate detailed interactive dashboards:

 ```
-cyclingcoach detailed --all
+coach detailed --all
 ```

 ### All-in-One Command